Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 **NOTE**: The backend is currently undergoing a major rewrite, documentation may be deprecated!

-[News Post Scraping](news-post-scraping.md) contains information for scraping data from official news posts.
+- [News Post Scraping](news-post-scraping.md) contains information for scraping data from official news posts.

-[Atlas Academy DB](https://apps.atlasacademy.io/db/) can be used to find Servant and Craft Essence IDs more quickly.
+- [Atlas Academy DB](https://apps.atlasacademy.io/db/) can be used to find Servant and Craft Essence IDs more quickly.
 Usually both ID and collectionNo are supported, but scripts prefer using the ID.

-Refer to the [Atlas Academy API Documentation](https://api.atlasacademy.io/docs#/) for data types.
+- Refer to the [Atlas Academy API Documentation](https://api.atlasacademy.io/docs#/) for data types.
 (Going to migrate to `@atlasacademy/api-connector` soon-ish)
+- See [Themeing and Responsive Design](theme.md) for information on global css properties used for Themeing.